louisleeshinghim/delalomo/README.md

 # Introduction

 <p align="justify"> DE-LA-LO-MO is an Arduino-based datalogger.
 The full name is Delayable Latching Logging Module.
 It is a piece of free-and-open-source equipment for environmental monitoring.
 The target users are environmental scientists.
-This repository contains all the files needed for building and using DE-LA-LO-MO. </p>
+This repository contains all the files needed for building and using DE-LA-LO-MO.
+Follow the steps to start building DE-LA-LO-MO</p>

 # Table of Contents
 - <a href = "https://github.com/louisleeshinghim/delalomo#hardware"> Hardware</a> <br/>